 Fieldwork: Work carried out by staff or students for the primary purpose of teaching and / or research at locations away from the University where the University remains responsible for the safety and health of participating staff and / or students and others affected by their activities.

-The general duties outlined by the Health and Safety at Work etc. Act and the Management of Health and Safety at Work Regulations still apply to off-site activities such as academic and research fieldwork.
-As such, the University and its constituent Colleges and Departments, have a specific obligation to ensure the health and safety of all person(s) participating in fieldwork.
+Health and Safety legislationstill applies to off-site activities, such as academic and research fieldwork, and the University and its constituent Colleges and Professional Services therefore still have specific obligation to ensure the health and safety of all person(s) participating in fieldwork.
 This includes implementing procedures to:

 - Identify risks associated with the fieldwork.